droidsolutions/amqp-ts/README.md

 const connection = new Connection("amqp://localhost", {}, { retries: 0, interval: 1500 }, loggerFactory);
 ```

-The above exmplae would result in log messages like these:
+The above example would result in log messages like these:

 ```json
 {